vidi012/demoapp/README.md

-For APIs - demo for github webhook trigger
+For APIs - demo for github webhook trigger2

 # Run test
 ```